metadimensions/metadimensions/README.md

 ✅ Experience in bulk minting NFT's on Ethereum and Solana chain

-👨🏻‍💻 I’m currently working on Blockchain protocols - Ethereum, Solana, Polkadot
+👨🏻‍💻 Experience in working with EVM compatible chain and Solana

 🎮 Experience working with Unity 3D, Construct, WebGL - Three JS, Phaser